jkuhaf/carousel-project/README.md

 Each item should have a heart icon.
 If the user clicks on the heart, the user rates the item.

 Once an item is rated, that item should disappear.
-Make sure there is always 16 items on the page.
+Make sure there are always 16 items on the page.

 Please refrain from using a carousel library.
 Other than that, you can